techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

        }
 ```

-- The reference URL that points to the destination experience in Stageview Modal link syntax.
-For more information, see the [How to configure the reference URL](#how-to-configure-the-reference-url) section of this article.
+- The reference URL in Stageview Modal link syntax.
+For steps on how to format and encode the URL, see the [How to configure the reference URL](#how-to-configure-the-reference-url) section of this article.

 - `alias`: The name of your Teams app.
-When a user opens the task, they see a message that says, “Complete this task in <**alias**>", and a **Start task** button to jump to the destination experience.
+When a user opens the task, they see a message that says, “Complete this task in \<alias>, and a **Start task** button to jump to the destination experience.

 - `previewPriority`: Leave as `!`.